Umesh-kathad/Bioinfo_Perl_Programs/Fasta_Analysis/README.md

 perl nucleotideStatisticsFromFasta.pl -infile influenza.fasta -outfile influenza.stats.txt
 ~~~

-Note - In order to use the file, please unzip the influenza.fasta file
+Note - In order to use the file, please unzip the influenza.fasta.gz file

 It takes two arguments from command line